Personal Development

 Steering Away from Materialism Toward Meaningful Minimalism

 When is enough, enough?
 It could be said that we have an insatiable appetite for more in just about every area of our lives.
 We desire to break existing records and go faster, further, longer, or bigger.
 We desire to see more, be more, do more, have more.
 There’s a proverb that says, “Death and Destruction are never satisfied, and neither are human eyes” (Proverbs 27:20, NIV).
 That thirst for more drives us to innovate and invent creative solutions to existing problems.
 It allows us to understand God’s creation, including ourselves, better.
 However, the flip side is that our desire for more can lead us to try to satisfy it inappropriately, like trying to satisfy our thirst with foul water or our hunger with spoiled food.
 One of the ways we try to satisfy our deep thirst and hunger for more is through materialism.
 Materialism Materialism is when we prioritize owning or possessing things as a high or the highest value.
 It is measuring your self-worth by external markers such as your bank account, the luxury items you own, or whether you satisfy societal beauty standards.
 You are validated and worthwhile to the extent that you possess certain objects and material possessions, and this is often at the expense of other qualities.
 Materialism can be subtle, showing up in small ways such as feeling as if you don’t belong somewhere because you aren’t dressed as well as the other people around you.
 Or it could be the thought that if only you possessed this or that item, you’d be happy and fulfilled.
 Materialism can also be full-blown, overtaking your life and becoming the focus of your energies and sense of self.
-How Materialism Can Affect You If you are important or valuable because of what you own, what happens when what [...]
+Frisco Christian Counseling can help you explore these patterns and realign your values with what truly matters.
+How Materialism Can [...]

 Comments Off on Steering Away from Materialism Toward Meaningful Minimalism